 5.1 OFFICERS.
-The officers of the Section shall be the Chairman, Chairman-elect, the Vice-Chairman and the Secretary.
+The officers of the Section shall be the Chairperson, the Chairperson-elect, the Vice-Chairperson, the Secretary and the Treasurer.

-5.2 CHAIRMAN.
-The Chairman, or successively, the Chairman-elect and the Vice-Chairman, in the absence of the Chairman, shall preside at all meetings of the Section.
-He shall appoint the chairmen and members of all committees of the Section who are to hold office during his term as Chairman.
-He shall plan and superintend the program of the Section during his term, subject to the directions and approval of the Board.
-He shall superintend the performance of all activities of the Section.
-He shall keep the Board duly informed and carry out its decisions.
-He shall perform such other duties and acts as usually pertain to his office or as may be designated by the Board.
+5.2 CHAIRPERSON.
+The Chairperson, or successively, the Chairperson-Elect and the Vice-Chairperson, in the absence of the Chairperson, shall preside at all meetings of the Section.
+He or she shall appoint the chairperson and members of any committees of the Section who are to hold office during his or her term as Chairperson.
+He or she shall plan and superintend the program of the Section during his or her term, subject to the directions and approval of the Board.
+He or she shall superintend the performance of all activities of the Section.
+He or she shall keep the Board duly informed and carry out its decisions.
+He or she shall perform such other duties and acts as usually pertain to his or her office or as may be designated by the Board.

-5.3 CHAIRMAN-ELECT.
-The Chairman-Elect shall, on consultation with the Chairman, arrange for the appointment of the chairmen and members of all committees who are to hold office during his coming term as Chairman.
-He shall aid the Chairman in the performance of his responsibilities in such manner and to such extent as the Chairman may request.
-He shall perform such further duties and have such further powers as usually pertain to his office or as may be designated by the Board of the Chairman.
-In case of the death, resignation, or disability of the Chairman, the Chairman-Elect shall perform the duties of the Chairman for the remainder of the Chairman's term or disability, as the case may be.
+5.3 CHAIRPERSON-ELECT.
+The Chairperson-Elect shall, on consultation with the Chairperson, arrange for the appointment of the chairpersons and members of any committees who are to hold office during his or her coming term as Chairperson.
+He or she shall aid the Chairperson in the performance of his or her responsibilities in such manner and to such extent as the Chairperson may request.
+He or she shall perform such further duties and have such further powers as usually pertain to his or her office or as may be designated by the Board or the Chairperson.
+In case of the death, resignation or disability of the Chairperson, the Chairperson-Elect shall perform the duties of the Chairperson for the remainder of the Chairperson's term or disability, as the case may be.

 5.5 SECRETARY.
 The Secretary shall consult with and assist all the officers of the Section as to the work of the Section generally in the manner and to the extent they may request.
 The Secretary shall be the liaison between the Section and Association staff regarding the retention and maintenance of books, papers, documents, and other property pertaining to the work of the Section in the custody of the Association.
-He shall keep a true record of the proceedings of all meetings of the Section, whether assembled or acting under submission.
-He, in conjunction with the Chairman, shall attend generally to the business of the Section.
+He or she shall keep a true record of the proceedings of all meetings of the Section, whether assembled or acting under submission.
+He or she, in conjunction with the Chairperson, shall attend generally to the business of the Section.

 ARTICLE VI: ELECTIONS